 What are the Different Types of Vaginal Discharge?

-Vaginal discharge is primarily secreted to cleanse the vagina thereby making it a self-cleansing system.
+Vaginal discharge is primarily secreted to cleanse the vagina thereby making it a self-cleaning system.
 Vaginal discharge is also a good indicator of the various phases in the woman’s menstrual cycle.
-Therefore, vaginal discharge can be diverse in appearance, consistency and purpose.
+Therefore, vaginal discharge can be diverse in appearance, consistency, and purpose.
 These are the different types of vaginal discharge:

 - Normal vaginal discharge that is secreted every other day to cleanse the vaginal tract from within.
 This discharge is whitish, clear or yellowish.
 The consistency varies from woman to woman though it is normally thin